venta380/leptidea-popgen/README.md

 echo $filename'genomeCoverage.txt' ' ...............Done...............'
 done
 ```
 The split_windows_into_10.py takes fasta file and the list of genomeCoverage files to split up files in to 10 parts.
 This is used in multithreading to make the script run faster.
 The script get_N_sites.py gives the number of sites covered in each window.
-The file FINAL_db_N_sites is the final output that contains the sites number of sites covered in each window.
+The file FINAL_db_N_sites is the final output that contains the number of sites covered in each window.
 ```
 python split_windows_into_10.py  'ls /bam_covrage_files/*.txt | head -10 ' 'Ref.fa'&
 python split_windows_into_10.py  'ls /bam_covrage_files/*.txt | head -20 | tail -10' 'Ref.fa'&